 Greening General Assembly

 Our goal is to assist host destinations to improve their ability to stage sustainable events, leaving a lasting legacy for other event planners to benefit from.
-Over the last eight years, General Assembly has transformed each city it has been held in without exception.
+Every year, General Assembly has transformed each city it has been held in without exception.

 The Unitarian Universalist Association (UUA) has:

-- Established or expanded composting programs at four convention centers.
+- Established or expanded composting programs at six convention centers.

-- Piloted or expanded recycling capabilities for three convention venues.
+- Piloted or expanded recycling capabilities for five convention venues.

-- Improved local purchasing programs for caterers in three cities.
+- Improved local purchasing programs for caterers in five cities.